Little John Bottlebrush is the common name for Callistemon citrinus [kal-lis-STEE-mon] [sit-REE-nus].

 Little John dwarf Bottlebrush is deer-resistant and virtually disease-free and pest-free.

 These pests are more common when the plant is grown indoors.

 If scale insects appear, try to remove them manually.

 Scrape them off the plant.

 For spider mites, mealybugs, and scale insects not coming off easily, spray the plant with cool water.

 Allow the plant to dry before repeating this step.

-After several sprayings, if the pests remain, treat the plant with a homemade insecticide or commercial insecticide like Neem Oil.
+After several sprayings, if the pests remain, treat the plant with a homemade insecticide or a commercial Neem Oil pesticide.

 To try a homemade solution, combine several teaspoons of dish soap with water and spray the plant.

 While many species of bottlebrush plants contain toxic substances in the fruits, seeds, or foliage, Little John is not a threat.